prasoonmitra/cybersecurity-labs/lab-3-gcp-auditlog-security/README.md

 protopayload_auditlog.authenticationInfo.principalEmail AS user: The email is recorded and is stated under the "user" column protopayload_auditlog.methodName AS action: The GCP API method that was accessed is recorded and is stated under the "action" column protopayload_auditlog.resourceName AS resource: The full name of the resoruce that was accessed is recorded and is stated under the "resource_type" column
-FROM `detecting-login-patterns.audit_logs.cloudaudit_googleapis_com_activity_20250702 : From my source table and project ID WHERE protopayload_auditlog.methodName LIKE "%insert%" : Filters events based on the method having "insert" in its name - *new resource creation*
+FROM `detecting-login-patterns.audit_logs.cloudaudit_googleapis_com_activity_YYYYYYYY : From my source table and project ID WHERE protopayload_auditlog.methodName LIKE "%insert%" : Filters events based on the method having "insert" in its name - *new resource creation*
 ORDER BY timestamp DESC - Orders the data by most recent activity first